AniketPotdar-AP/AniketPotdar-AP/README.md

 ### 👨🏻‍💻 &nbsp;About Me

- 💡 &nbsp; I'm a Frontend Developer looking to contribute to open source projects. \
+💡&nbsp; I'm a Frontend Developer looking to contribute to open source projects. \
 🎓&nbsp; I'm pursuing Engineering from Savitribai Phule Pune University.\
 🌱&nbsp; I'm on track for learning more about Full Stack Development and various Programming languages.\
 ✉️&nbsp;You can email me at aniketpanditpotdar@gmail.com.
 I'll try to respond as soon as possible!